 INME 5707.
 GAS TURBINE SYSTEM OPERATION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: (INME 4002 or INME 4045 or INQU 4012) and INGE 3016 and INME 4707.
+Prerequisites: ((INME 4002 or INME 4045 or INQU 4012) and INGE 3016 and INME 4707) or authorization of the Director of the Department.

 Study of jet engine performance using energy budgets and its optimization in the jet engine cycle.
 Study of turbomachine components, such as compressors, combustors, turbines and nozzles, as integrated into a system that produces power aircrafts.
-Development of a thermodynamic model for a turbofan engine to investigate design and off-design behavior, and the response to external and internal parameters.
+Development of a thermodynamic model for a turbofan engine to investigate design and offdesign behavior, and the response to external and internal parameters.
 Study the influence of design criteria such as structural integrity, emissions, acoustics, and operationally-stable throttle response on the integration process.

 INME 5711.
-AEROSPACE STRUCTURAL

-DESIGN I. Three credit hours.
+AEROSPACE STRUCTURAL DESIGN I. Three credit hours.
 Three hours of lecture per week.
 Prerequisite: INME 4011 or authorization of the Director of the Department.